MobilityData/gbfs/gbfs.md

 ### system_hours.json

-This file has been removed in v3.0-RC.
-For earlier versions see the [version history](https://github.com/MobilityData/gbfs/wiki/Complete-Version-History).
+This file has been removed in v3.0.
+For earlier versions see the [README](https://github.com/MobilityData/gbfs/blob/master/README.md#current-version-recommended).

 ### system_calendar.json

-This file has been removed in v3.0-RC.
-For earlier versions see the [version history](https://github.com/MobilityData/gbfs/wiki/Complete-Version-History).
+This file has been removed in v3.0.
+For earlier versions see the [README](https://github.com/MobilityData/gbfs/blob/master/README.md#current-version-recommended).

 ### system_regions.json